pilotpirxie/pearson-correlation-coefficient/README.md

-# my-jupyter
+# pearson-correlation-coefficient
-Jupyer Notebook for learning purpose
+Pearson Correlation Coefficient in the Jupyter Notebook